pagnani/PlmDCA.jl/README.md

 Pseudo-likelihood maximization in [Julia](http://julialang.org).
 A complete description of the algorithm can be found at http://plmdca.csc.kth.se/.
-If you use this algorithm you should cite:
+If you use this algorithm, you should cite:

 1. M. Ekeberg, C. Lovkvist, Y. Lan, M. Weigt, E. Aurell, Improved contact prediction in proteins: Using pseudolikelihood to infer Potts